Lily Brooks-Dalton

 Lily Brooks-Dalton (born August 18, 1987) is an American writer.
-Her first book, Motorcycles I've Loved: A Memoir, was a finalist for the Oregon Book Award.
+She is most recently the author of Ruins (2026) and The Light Pirate, which was the Runner-Up for the Dayton Literary Peace Prize in 2023 and a Good Morning America book club pick.
+Her first novel, Good Morning, Midnight, was made into the film The Midnight Sky and her memoir, Motorcycles I've Loved, was a finalist for the Oregon Book Award.

 Early life and education

 She was born and raised in southern Vermont.
-Brooks-Dalton earned a BA at the University of Massachusetts Amherst and a MFA at Portland State University.
+She left high school at 15 and received her Associate Degree at 17 from the Community College of Vermont.
+Brooks-Dalton later earned a BA at the University of Massachusetts Amherst and a MFA at Portland State University.

 Career

 Her first book, Motorcycles I've Loved: A Memoir, published in 2015 by Riverhead, was a finalist for the Oregon Book Award.
-Her first novel, Good Morning, Midnight, was published the next year by Random House, and it has been translated into half a dozen languages, with a film adaptation as The Midnight Sky in December 2020 starring and directed by George Clooney.
+Her second book and first novel, Good Morning, Midnight, was published the next year by Random House and has been translated into twenty languages, with a film adaptation released as The Midnight Sky in December 2020, starring and directed by George Clooney.
+Her third book, The Light Pirate, also a novel, was published in 2022.
+Her most recent novel is called Ruins (2026).